Safe-DS/DSL/docs/Development/how-to-add-a-new-language-concept.md

     1. Update the [Xtext grammar file][safeds.xtext].
     1. Run the tests again (`./gradlew test`).
 Tests should now pass.

 1. Update the [constants][constants] if the concrete syntax of your concept has terminals that need to be accessed programmatically (e.g. operators or modifiers).
+Mark new declarations with [`@ExperimentalSdsApi`][experimental-sds-api].

 1. Update the [creators][creators], which simplify the creation of instances of model classes.
 There should be at least one function for each class.
+Mark new declarations with [`@ExperimentalSdsApi`][experimental-sds-api].

 1. Update the [access shortcuts][shortcuts], which simplify the traversal of the EMF model.
 This is not always required and the file should only contain functions that are simple enough to not require tests.
+Mark new declarations with [`@ExperimentalSdsApi`][experimental-sds-api].

 1. Update the converters if your concept includes terminals where the value they represent differs from their textual representation.